 - An identical storage admin user account with identical credentials (the same username and password) must already be predefined on all the IBM storage systems that you intend to use.
 Spectrum Connect can use only a single system management account for accessing all the different storage systems that you use.
-For more information about how to define a storage admin account on your IBM storage systems, refer to the relevant storage system management tools documentation. - Setting the storage credentials on Spectrum Connect allows you to add the IBM storage systems on the next step. - If the storage system management account is defined on a directory server, see "Checking the format of directory-based storage system credentials" on page 91.
+For more information about how to define a storage admin account on your IBM storage systems, refer to the relevant storage system management tools documentation. - Setting the storage credentials on Spectrum Connect allows you to add the IBM storage systems on the next step.

-Use the sc_storage_credentials CLI command to set (add), remove, or display the current storage system access credentials that Spectrum Connect uses in order to access all the IBM storage systems.
+Use the sc\storage\credentials CLI command to set (add), remove, or display the current storage system access credentials that Spectrum Connect uses in order to access all the IBM storage systems.
 Use the required argument after the command, as specified in the following table.

-- All CLI command arguments are case-sensitive. - The same operations are available from the GUI as well, as explained in "Entering the storage system credentials" on page 40.
+- All CLI command arguments are case-sensitive. - The same operations are available from the GUI as well, as explained in "Entering the storage system credentials" on page 38.

 Table 15.
-Arguments for sc_storage_credentials Argument Use after sc_storage_credentials to: set -u <storage system="" username=""> -p <storage password="" system=""> -f -a <user type=""></user></storage></storage> Set the username and password for accessing all the relevant IBM storage systems, and specify whether the storage admin user is locally-defined on the storage system or on a directory server.
-For storage systems running Spectrum Virtualize, ensure that the credentials belong to a user account with VASAProvider role. or setuser <storage system<="" th="">For example, if the storage admin user is locally defined on the storage system, enter:</storage> For example, if the storage admin user is locally defined on the storage system, enter: username>password <storage system<="" th="">sc_storage_credentials set -u john21 -p -a local</storage> sc_storage_credentials set -u john21 -p -a local password> force And if the storage admin user is defined on a directory server, enter: user_account <user type=""></user> sc_storage_credentials set -u john21 -p -a directory Attention: During regular operation, whenever a directory-based storage admin fails to log in (from the Spectrum Connect side) to any storage system that is in use, Spectrum Connect immediately locks the storage admin user account and all storage systems become inaccessible on the Spectrum Connect side.
-This is to prevent repeated login attempt failures after which the directory server blocks that user account.
-In such a case, use the -for-force argument on the command line to unlock the storage admin account on the Spectrum Connect side, with either the same credentials or with updated credentials.
-For example: sc_storage_credentials set -u john21 -p -f -a directory The equivalent action in the Spectrum Connect GUI is to update the account credentials, as described in "Entering the storage system credentials" on page 40.
-If the storage credentials are defined on a directory server, see "Checking the format of directory-based storage system credentials" on page 91. remove Delete the existing storage system user account definition from the server.
-For example: sc_storage_credentials remove Attention: If you already added storage systems to the server, deleting the user account disconnects all these storage systems.
+Arguments for sc_storage_credentials Argument use after sc_storage_credentials to: ials to: set -u <storage system="" username=""> -p <storage password="" system=""> -f -a <user type=""></user></storage></storage> Set the username and password for accessing all the relevant IBM storage systems, and specify whether the storage admin user is locally-defined on the storage system or on a directory server.
+For storage systems running Spectrum Virtualize, ensure that the credentials belong to a user account with VASAProvider role. or setuser <storage system<="" th="">For example, if the storage admin user is locally defined on the storage system, enter:</storage> For example, if the storage admin user is locally defined on the storage system, enter: username>password <storage system<="" th="">sc_storage_credentials set -u john21 -p -a local</storage> sc_storage_credentials set -u john21 -p -a local password>force And if the storage admin user is defined on a directory server, enter: user_account <user type=""></user> sc_st edentials set : -u john21 -p : -a storage a any stora locks the become i prevent r server blo force ar admin ac dmin fails to log in ge system that is storage admin us naccessible on the epeated login attocks that user accession the cocument on the Specount on the Spe operation, whenever a n (from the Spectrum Conninger account and all stores Spectrum Connect side Spectrum Connect side Spectrum Connect side acase, upon and line to unlock count.
+In such a case, with a connect side, with pdated credentials.
+For Connect side) to nect immediately rage systems ide.
+This is to ch the directory ise the -f or - the storage th either the sc_stor -f -a d age_credentia irectory als set -u john21 -p the accou e Spectrum Connect G s described in "Enterin ge 38. remove Delete the existin ıg storage system user account definitio n from the server.
+For example: sc_st orage_cr edentials ren nove added storage systems disconnects all these s list Displa definit ame of the existi ng storage system user account command output when ally on the storage syst sc_st orage_cr edentials lis st Usern Sourc rray Alias User Category Account super user V - /9K SecurityAdmin local